Updated: January 3, 2022

 - Some of them have decent sounding microphones

-Today, there are many earbuds on the market.
-Brands include Apple, Google, Bose and Raycon.
+There are many earbuds on the market to choose from.
+Popular brands include Apple, Google, Bose, and Raycon.

-For online meetings, presentations, screencasts, podcasting, or anything else than involves audio, a quality microphone is essential.
+For online meetings, presentations, screencasts, podcasting, or anything else that involves audio, a quality microphone is essential.

-A USB microphone like the Elgato Wave or the Audio-Technica AT2020 pictured above will provide better voice quality than either earbuds or a laptop’s built in microphone.
+A USB microphone like the Elgato Wave or the Audio-Technica AT2020 will provide better voice quality than either earbuds or a laptop’s built in microphone.

 A multi-line VoIP phone can operate in a home office just as it does in an office building.